Seth-D-Mclaughlin/GlucosePatrolAPI/README.md

 # GlucosePatrolAPI
 Eleven Fifty Academy Blue Badge Final Project

+## Requirements:

+* Come up with an idea for an application that will use a minimum of 3 custom data tables
+* Including at least one Foreign Key relationship
+* Create a wireframe of the application and review it with an instructor
+* Build out an n-tier structured API (think ElevenNote) with the following tiers
+* Data: This layer houses your classes that relate to the DB (POCOs, Identity, etc)
+* Models: This layer houses the reusable models for the rest of the layers
+* Services: This layer is where you’ll have most of your heavy backend logic
+* Web API: This is where the controllers and API endpoints will be
+* Link to repository site on your deployed Portfolio
+* Repository has a README.md (Links to an external site.) associated with the project

 ## Mission Statement
 With Glucose Patrol, diabetic users are able to log and track their blood sugar levels, with an ability to return data trends over time .
 By also adding in their daily activities, Glucose Patrol provides useful information for diabetes management.